practicalli/spacemacs/clojure-repl/index.md

 # Clojure Repl

-The Clojure REPL is a live environment in which Clojure code runs.
+The Clojure REPL is a live environment in which Clojure code runs, both for development and in production.

-A REPL gives you instant feedback when code is evaluated.
+A REPL user interface (UI), a prompt or Clojure editor, provides instant feedback when code is evaluated.
 Any amount of code can be evaluated, from a single expression to multiple namespaces.

-Expressions such as function definitions can be re-evaluated, changing how the system behaves without having to restart everything.
+Expressions such as function definitions can be re-evaluated, changing how the system behaves without having to restart anything.

 The REPL provides the Clojure developer a fast and effective tool for developing the right data models and algorithms that define the system.